learn-co-curriculum/dsc-tuning-decision-trees/README.md

 # Hyperparameter Tuning and Pruning in Decision Trees

 ## Introduction

 Hyperparameter tuning relates to how we sample candidate model architectures from the space of all possible hyperparameter values.
 This is often referred to as __searching the hyperparameter space for the optimum values__.
-In this lesson we'll look at some of the key hyperparameters for decision trees and how they affect the learning and prediction processes.
+In this lesson, we'll look at some of the key hyperparameters for decision trees and how they affect the learning and prediction processes.

 ## Objectives